 10. Make Sure Your Trampoline Has Been Tested

 The best trampolines come with performance and safety testings and guarantees.
-Before you buy it, make sure your trampoline has been tested and look into its additional features.
+Before you buy one, make sure your trampoline has been tested and read about its additional features.
 Is it UV-resistant and strong enough to withstand weather conditions?
 In addition to following all our other tips for trampoline safety, investing in a trampoline of the highest quality is the best way to start your jumping experience safely.

 Stay Safe With SkyBound USA

 If you're looking for the highest quality and safest trampolines around, SkyBound USA is here to promise you the best bouncing experience possible.
 What makes all our trampolines so awesome?
-Buying with us offers you many benefits, including:
+Here are some of the many benefits when choosing us:

 - Quick Assembly: All the parts of our trampolines are easy and efficient to install.
 With our push-pin bolt technology, you can expect an average of two hours at most to set it up, which is half as long as the standard trampoline installation.